dritter/angularjs-naturalsort/Readme.md

 This library was highly inspired by [Ben Nadel's blog post, *User-Friendly Sort Of Alpha-Numeric Data In JavaScript*](http://www.bennadel.com/blog/2495-User-Friendly-Sort-Of-Alpha-Numeric-Data-In-JavaScript.htm).

+A demo of this library in action [can be found on jsFiddle](http://jsfiddle.net/wE7H2/3/).

 ## General Usage

 You must include one of the scripts in the `src` directory in your application.
 They all have the same API, but have slightly different feature sets, so you can swap them out at any time: